praditya/praditya.github.io/_projects/03_iitkms.md

 Project Description
 ---
 The work was focused on design, simulation, manufacturing and testing of a spaceframe chassis for a formula prototype vehicle.
+A preliminary design was made considering FSAE rulebook and design goals, which was adapted for driver ergonomics using a PVC model of the chassis.
+The CAD model was tested for various load analysis before freezing the design.
+A set of experiments were performed on previous season models for the validation of simulation results.
+The design was then brought into shape using planned manufacturing processes.

 [Project Report](http://exampleurl.com)
 ---